MzN’s 5 Takeaways From Our Review of COVID-19 Funding Data

 Almost all of MzN’s clients have succeeding in getting their donors to adapt existing non-COVID programming to the pandemic response.
 Many have “upsold” their programmes and in doing so, extended their budgets – such as the Lebanese NGO that managed to spin its kindergarten and school education out into health lessons for adults, without a separate procurement process.
 Organizations should be reviewing their programmes and asking what is relevant to COVID and upsellable.

-If you haven’t already, now is the right time to review your funding statement.
-If you’d like us to help, you can schedule a time for an introductory call by clicking here.
 The Christmas deadline for responding to the European Commission’s autumn programme calls is fast approaching.
 Looking further ahead, it has just announced €1.8 trillion in development money running until 2027.
 In the US, President-elect Joe Biden’s victory hopefully means the rebuilding of foreign-aid bridges burnt by his outgoing predecessor, Donald Trump.
 Hopefully, this will open up new funding avenues for agile organizations ready to issue proposals.
+If you haven’t already, now is the right time to review your funding statement.
+If you’d like us to help, contact us: firstname.lastname@example.org.